 Summer is calling.
-We’re moments away from family reunions, vacations, and long weekends.
-So, here’s a bit of advice that will keep you in good graces with your talent agents and potential clients: if you know the dates you won’t be available for auditions or jobs, be sure to book out.
+We’re moments away from picnics, long hikes, beach bonfires, road trips, extended weekends, and a variety of well-deserved trips and treks out and about.
+Beyond suggesting you continue to responsibly socially distance, here’s a bit of advice that will keep you in good graces with your talent agents and regular clients: if you know the dates you won’t be available for auditions and their subsequent recording sessions, be sure you book out.

-Booking out should be done by e-mail or online, depending on your agent’s specific policies, typically a week or so in advance of the dates you won’t be available to accept auditions or bookings.
-Otherwise, your agents will figure you’re available and count on you.
+Booking out is typically done via e-mail or online, following your talent agent’s specific policies.
+Ideally, you let them know at least a week or so in advance of the dates you won’t be available to accept auditions or bookings.
+Otherwise, your agents will assume you’re available and count on you.

-Additionally, if you know you won’t be available for the dates of the shoot or recording session, you should not accept the audition.
+Additionally, if you know you won’t be available for the dates of the shoot or recording session, do not accept the audition.
 Never audition for anything unless you intend to accept it.
-That’s common professional conduct whether you’re a union talent or not.
+That’s standard professional conduct whether you’re a union talent or not.

-Because it never fails, just like clockwork, some huge gig will come calling the moment you head out of town.
+Otherwise, if you don’t take the time to book out, it never fails just like clockwork, some major project will come calling the moment you head out of town.
 It’s Murphy’s Law.
-But don’t let that stop you from taking some well deserved down time.

 Certainly, as a voice talent, there are portable recording options, provided you have:

-Of course, depending on where you may be heading, finding a local studio may also be an option if you happen to snag a truly worthwhile job during the one week out of the year you planned your vacation.
+Of course, depending on where you may be heading, finding a local studio may also be necessary if you happen to snag a project worth carving an hour or two from planned getaway.
 Bonus!

-One of the primary reasons your agent has confidence in you is the fact they can confidently rely on you consistently being available to the work.
+One of the reasons your agent appreciates you is the fact they can confidently rely on you being available and ready to work at a moments notice a bulk of the time.
 This is why they see you as reliable.
-Talent?
+Are you talented?
 Of course.
 Trained?
-It’s a given.
-Prepared?
+That’s a given.
+The thing is: are you prepared?
 Always.
 Available?
 Absolutely.
-At least most of the time.
+Nearly all of the time.

-Other than that, if you neglect to book out, you’ll end up making everyone associated with the project miserable, especially yourself, and you could very well destroy your professional credibility because you didn’t think booking out mattered all that much.
+Beyond that, if you neglect to book out, you’ll end up making everyone associated with the project miserable, and you might even destroy your professional credibility because you “didn’t think booking out mattered all that much”.

-Be sure to check with your talent agency to determine their preferred booking out policies and procedures, and follow them to the letter.
-Be sure to put it in writing!
-As long as it’s documented, includes a date, and done well enough in advance of your departure, all’s right with the world!
+Again, check with your talent agency to determine their preferred booking out policies and procedures, and follow them to the letter.
+Make sure you put it in writing.
+That way if it’s documented, includes the dates, and done well enough in advance of your departure, all’s right with the world!

-You’ll enjoy yourself that much more if you keep your agents in the loop and let them know when you’ll return and be ready to work.
+You’ll enjoy yourself that much more if you keep your agents and regular clients in the loop.
 It’s the professional thing to do.

 This Article Originally Featured in